seamusleahy/wp-zero/Readme.markdown

-WP-Zero is a starter theme that gives you:
+WP-ZERO is a starter theme that gives you:

 * minimal HTML and templates to start
 * full usage of HTML5